AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/artemis.rst

 Build Verification
 ^^^^^^^^^^^^^^^^^^

-After successful compilation, verify the build by checking the executable exists and can display help information.
+After successful compilation, verify the build by running a test simulation.
 The executable will be located in the build directory or top directory depending on your build method.

+For detailed instructions on setting up and running ARTEMIS simulations, see :ref:`usage_run_artemis`.

 Advanced Build Options
 -----------------------